Certifications / CompTIA

 Follow us

-It doesn’t matter if you’re a student, a young professional, or someone who’s been working odd jobs for 20 years and suddenly wants to work in IT, landing your first job in IT is rough.
-Fortunately, there’s the A+ certification from CompTIA – everyone calls it your foot in the door.
-But maybe you heard?
-There’s a new A+.
+Whether you’re a student, a young professional, or someone who’s been working odd jobs for 20 years and suddenly wants to work in IT, landing your first job in IT can be rough.
+Fortunately, there’s the A+ certification from CompTIA.
+Everyone calls it your foot in the door—but maybe you heard there’s a new A+.
+Again.

 What is CompTIA A+?

-The A+ is an early-career, vendor-agnostic IT certification – one of the Information Technology (IT) industry’s most recognized certifications for IT employees getting their first foot on the career ladder.
+The A+ is an early-career, vendor-agnostic IT certification.
+It is one of the IT industry’s most recognized certifications for getting your first foot on the career ladder.
 The certification and its exams are maintained by CompTIA, a non-profit organization that aims to lead and advocate for the IT industry worldwide.
 From system administrators to field service technicians to cybersecurity associates, the A+ is the first step that many IT employees take in their careers.

 Should You Earn the A+?